 After the 2014/2015 Cabinet Lekgotla raised the matter of lack of transformation of the hunting industry, the department revived the "Transformation of the wildlife industry project" with renewed vigour.
 The aim of the project is to transform the current ownership profile of the game breeding, game ranching and hunting industries by establishing sustainable and viable entities that are BBBEE compliant, HDI/PDI and/or women owned.
-The objective of the project is to establish successful and sustainable wholly or majority owned PDI game breeders, game ranchers and hunting establishments/outfitters/operators, through a combination of shareholding, mentorship and technical support.
+The objective of the project is to establish successful and sustainable wholly or majority owned PDI game breeders, game farmers and hunting establishments/outfitters/operators, through a combination of shareholding, mentorship and technical support.
+The first phase has been implemented in October / November 2017, with professional hunting skills training.
+The second phase is planned for 2018.
+As part of the biodiversity syndication communities / Community Property Associations (CPAs) are identified to be part of the Northern Cape Master Plan which has been adopted by the DEA and all relevant stakeholders such as Economic Development and Tourism which would assist with developing business plans, Land claims Commission and Rural Development would assist with skills development and any other mandate residing with them, Agriculture which would assist with stock farming and veterinary services and SANParks will donate game.
+All these departments form part of the biodiversity syndication which will aim at a targeted synergy to solve the issues of support for communities.
+The following CPAs form part of the Northern Cape master plan, namely, Khuis CPA, Farm Erin, Mazelsfontein / Katlani CPA and Namaqua Game farm.
+Once the Master Plan has been signed off by DEA then project plans will be developed for each project / community.
+The exact roles of each department will also be detailed and would include assisting under their specific mandates.

-In order for the Northern Cape transformation model to be successful, some defining objectives must be met, such as to secure support from National Departments and stakeholders to secure suitable land for game breeding, game ranching and hunting, provide the required CAPEX in terms of infrastructure applicable to game farming, provide the OPEX for operationalization, provide the wild animals species on the land for purposes of breeding and hunting and secure additional breeding infrastructure to supply Northern Cape reserves with alternative genes and these entities.
-Crucial to the success of the project is the unlocking of capital for improvement to land, infrastructure, purchase or exchange of wildlife, competency of operators (skills, knowledge and experience).
+In order for the Northern Cape transformation model to be successful, some defining objectives must be met, such as to secure support from National Departments and stakeholders to secure suitable land for game breeding, and hunting, provide the required CAPEX in terms of infrastructure applicable to game farming, provide the OPEX for operationalization, provide the wild animals species on the land for purposes of breeding and hunting and secure additional breeding infrastructure to supply Northern Cape reserves with alternative genes and these entities.
+Crucial to the success of the project is the unlocking of capital for improvement to land that is viable for game farming, infrastructure, purchase or exchange of wildlife, competency of operators (skills, knowledge and experience).

-The rich biodiversity resources are also a source for bio-prospecting; research on, or development or application of, indigenous biological resources for commercial or industrial exploitation (NEMBA, 10 of 2004).
+The rich biodiversity resources are also a source for transforming the bio-economy through bio-prospecting; research on, or development or application of, indigenous biological resources for commercial or industrial exploitation (NEMBA, 10 of 2004).
 Species like Rooibos and Devil's Claw are just some examples of the plants that are used for commercial purposes.
 Concerted efforts are required to ensure that the potential of this sector in the Northern Cape is further expanded for the benefit of the traditional knowledge holders, sustainable economic development and economic transformation.
+There are 7 strategic and high value plant species occurring in the Northern Cape have been identified by the Department of Environmental Affairs (DEA's) National Bio-economic strategy to help transform the economy.